Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+*  Oct, 2020:  Congratulations to my master student R.Dhakshinamurthy for getting one regular paper accepted by the IEEE GCAIoT 2020!
+*  Oct, 2020:  Congratulations to my bachelor student Z. Murphy for winning the IBM Opensource Expo prize for her final year project!
 *  Sept, 2020: I am currently looking for students to jointly apply for [IRC PhD/Postdoc funding](http://research.ie/funding/goipg/) with me.
 *  Sept, 2020: One funded research master position is available, contact me if you are interested.
 *  Sept, 2020: Our COVID-19 project has received funding from Google Cloud Platform to support its cloud infrastructure dev.